What is a fraudulent will?

 Fraud is a very serious allegation which should not be raised without real evidence to support it.
 A caveat should first of all be lodged at the Probate Registry to avoid the will being admitted to probate so that extensive enquiries can be carried out, such as instructing a handwriting expert and examining potential witnesses.
 We recommend that you seek legal assistance as soon as possible if you are considering such a claim.

-If you would like advice on challenging a will, or indeed on any other inheritance or trust dispute, please contact our Disputed Wills and Trusts Team on freephone 0800 0931336, or by email firstname.lastname@example.org for a free, no obligation chat to see how we can help you.
+If you would like advice on challenging a will, or indeed on any other inheritance or trust dispute, please contact our Disputed Wills and Trusts Team on freephone 0800 0931336, or by email email@example.com for a no obligation chat to see how we can help you.